InformaticsResearchCenter/ITeung/README.md

 2. insert into keyword table, with a row of keyword_group and a row of keyword which is same with multiple_keyword field in multi_key table
 3. do not insert into reply table
 4. create file with module_name.py inside module folder
-5. in the module_name.py , at least have one function to interact with bot apps : def reply(driver,msg):
+5. in the module_name.py , at least have two function to interact with bot apps : def replymsg(driver, data): return message; and auth(data) return Boolean
 6. driver is the webdriver for selenium command and msg is a string that come from user message.

 ### Variabels in Message Reply